shumi-27/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute : Adds exeecute permission to the owner of file hello 6-multiple_permission : Adds multiple permissions to file 7-everybody : Adds execution permission to all users
+5-execute : Adds exeecute permission to the owner of file hello 6-multiple_permission : Adds multiple permissions to file 7-everybody : Adds execution permission to all users 8-James_bond : Takes away all group and user permissions and gives other users all permissions